PaulleDemon/PaulsReligion/README.md

    - Never ever question my existence.

   ## How can I donate to this religion?
   Donations help us to keep the religion going.
 We welcome all generous donations.
-Once we have at least 50k USD we'll build our temple on the internet (world's first).
+Once we have at least 50k USD we'll build our temple on the internet (the world's first).

   [<img src="https://github.com/PaulleDemon/PaulleDemon/blob/main/images/buy-me-coffee.png" height="100px" width="350px">](https://www.buymeacoffee.com/ArtPaul)